sosy-lab/cpachecker/doc/DistributedSummarySynthesis.md

 between predicates, callstacks, and witness paths.
 Cancellation is checked while enumerating paths.

-## Forward progress while violations are unresolved
+## Forward progress across call contexts

-An exploration group can contain several entry states at the same program point.
-The engine analyzes these states separately.
-Their outcomes must remain separate until it decides which forward summaries to publish:

-- A completed analysis that refutes all its violation conditions contributes its refined exit states.
+Preconditions are grouped by the program point at the block entry, and violation conditions by the program point at its exit.
+Each group can still contain several predicate states and paths with different callstack effects.
+Publication decisions must therefore distinguish individual analyses and their individual exits:

 - An analysis with a feasible violation contributes backward conditions.
-Its exit states may still be too coarse to provide useful forward refinement, so they are not published.
+Its exit states can still be too coarse for forward refinement, so they are not published.
+- An analysis without feasible violations contributes only exits checked against an applicable violation condition.
+If the callstack rejected every attached condition at an exit, that exit has not undergone predicate refinement for the requested context and must not weaken its forward preconditions.
-- A violation from one entry state does not suppress refined exit states obtained from another entry state in the same group.
+- Useful refined exits from one entry state survive violations from another entry state in the same group.

+The ghost-edge callstack check records rejected conditions on each block-end state.
+The exploration engine preserves these records separately from feasible violations and recovers their caller contexts with the existing exploration from an unknown entry.
+This fallback must run even when the same analysis, or another entry-state analysis, already produced a feasible violation.
+Otherwise, an early return would omit obligations belonging to other callers.

+Withholding exits for an unrelated call context does not establish that the block end is unreachable.
+In particular, an empty publication must not silently become a false postcondition.

-Publishing coarse exits from unresolved analyses can feed them around a loop and repeatedly weaken its entry conditions, preventing convergence.
-Conversely, discarding the entire group's exits whenever any entry state has a violation can stall the forward updates needed to discover a reachable error.
-Grouping by callstack alone does not distinguish these cases: different predicate states can have the same callstack.
+Publishing coarse exits can feed them around a loop and repeatedly weaken its entry conditions, preventing convergence.
+Conversely, discarding the entire group's useful exits or its rejected-callstack obligations can stall progress on a reachable error.
+Callstack grouping alone does not distinguish these cases: different predicate states can have the same callstack.

-Speculative exploration from an unconstrained entry publishes only backward conditions. `AlwaysReplaceExplorationEngineTest` checks both levels of separation and the speculative case.
+Speculative exploration from an unconstrained entry publishes only backward conditions. `AlwaysReplaceExplorationEngineTest` checks publication at each level, preservation of rejected-callstack obligations, and the distinction between an omitted summary and an unreachable block end.

 ## Configuration and limits